SteeltoeOSS/Documentation/docs/configuration/cloud-foundry-provider.md

 The Cloud Foundry provider enables the standard Cloud Foundry environment variables (`VCAP_APPLICATION`,  `VCAP_SERVICES`, and `CF_*`) to be parsed and accessed as configuration data within a .NET application.

 Cloud Foundry creates and uses these environment variables to communicate an application's environment and configuration to the application code running inside a container.
 More specifically, the values found in `VCAP_APPLICATION` provide information about the application's resource limits, routes (URIs), and version number, among other things.
-The `VCAP_SERVICES` environment variable provides information about the external services (Databases, Caches, and so on) to which the application is bound, along with details on how to contact those services.
+The `VCAP_SERVICES` environment variable provides information about the external services (databases, caches, and so on) to which the application is bound, along with details on how to contact those services.

 You can read more information on the Cloud Foundry environment variables at the [Cloud Foundry docs](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) website.

 The Steeltoe Cloud Foundry provider supports the following .NET application types:

-* ASP.NET (MVC, WebForms, WebAPI, WCF)
+* ASP.NET (MVC, WebForms, WebAPI, and WCF)
 * ASP.NET Core
 * Console apps (.NET Framework and .NET Core)